If we build it, will they come?

 Has anyone ever told you that it doesn’t make sense to build bicycle and pedestrian facilities in Little Rock, because Little Rock residents don't bike and walk?
 Thanks to the annual efforts of volunteer bicycle and pedestrian counters, we know that statement to be untrue.
 People do bike and walk in Little Rock, and bike commuting appears to be on the rise (Fig.1).

 Figure 1.
 Data from our annual bicycle and pedestrian count, done in mid-September, show that people are biking (and walking - data not shown) and that bike commuting (red bars) may be increasing in Little Rock.

 The idea that we shouldn't build bike facilities because of a lack of demand also implies an absence of latent demand, i.e. people would not choose to walk and bike more often if they had better facilities to do so.
 This is not consistent with trends in other communities.
 In a study of five U.S. cities, protected bike lanes increased ridership from 21%-171%.
 In Calgary, Canada, weekday bike trips increased 95% three months after a bike network was installed.
 New York City built 421 miles of bike lanes between 2007-2014 and bike traffic increased 100%.

 One might dismiss this evidence, saying that Arkansas is not New York City.
 However we have strong evidence for local latent demand as well.

-An ArDOT survey associated with their recent Arkansas Bicycle and Pedestrian Transportation Plan asked Arkansans about their walking and biking patterns and what factors influence them (Appendix A).
-ArDOT generously provided us those raw data, allowing us to consider the responses from Little Rock residents.
+An ArDOT survey associated with their recent Arkansas Bicycle and Pedestrian Transportation Plan asked Arkansans about their walking and biking patterns and what factors influence them.
+ArDOT generously provided us those raw data, allowing us to consider the responses from Little Rock residents (Table 1).